Melatonin receptor agonist: Binding and pharmacophore

 Carbamate insecticides target human melatonin receptors.
+Despite its structural similarities with melatonin, serotonin is not able to bind melatonin receptor due to the polar first amine group and the lack of an aspartate in position 3.32 within melatonin receptor orthosteric site.

 Current status

 There are three melatonin agonists on the market today (February 2014); ramelteon (Rozerem), agomelatine (Valdoxan, Melitor, Thymanax) and tasimelteon (Hetlioz).
 Ramelteon was developed by Takeda Pharmaceutical Company and approved in the United States in 2005.
 Agomelatine was developed by the pharmaceutical company Servier and approved in Europe 2009.
 Tasimelteon was developed by Vanda Pharmaceuticals and completed the phase III trial in 2010.
-It was approved by the FDA on January 31, 2014 for the treatment of non-24-hour sleep–wake disorder in totally blind individuals.
+It was approved by the FDA on January 31, 2014, for the treatment of non-24-hour sleep–wake disorder in totally blind individuals.

 One melatonin agonist has received orphan drug designation and is going through clinical trials in the United States: TIK-301.
 Originally TIK-301 was developed by Eli Lilly and Company and called LY-156,735, it wasn't until July 2007 that Tikvah Pharmaceuticals took over the development and named it TIK-301.
 It is now in phase II trials and has been since 2002.
 In July 2010 in Europe, prolonged-release melatonin (Circadin, Neurim Pharmaceuticals) was approved for use for 13 weeks for insomnia patients over 55 years old.
 Additionally, Neurim Pharmaceuticals reported the results of a positive phase II trial of its investigational compound piromelatine (Neu-P11) in February 2013.